 Highway 41 in Outagamie County was designed and built at its present location at around 1960.
 At that time, right-of-way was purchased for a full diamond interchange at CTH A (Lynndale Avenue) and USH 41 intersection in the Town of Grand Chute.
-However, at the time a two-lane structure on CTH A over USH 41 was built but no interchange.
+However, at the time a two-lane structure on CTH A over USH 41 was built with no interchange.

 Currently, USH 41 is being upgraded to a freeway from Milwaukee to Green Bay.
-In 1960+/much of USH 41 in Outagamie County including the location of the CTH A intersection was built to WisDOT's 1960 freeway standards.
+In 1960+/- much of USH 41 in Outagamie County including the location of the CTH A intersection was built to WisDOT's 1960 freeway standards.

-The current freeway standards require a 16.5 ft. of clearance above the freeway pavement.
+The current freeway standards require 16.5 ft. of clearance above the freeway pavement.
 Since the clearance under the 1960 vintage bridges is only 15+/- ft., they are being raised or replaced.
 The structure on CTH A at USH 41 is scheduled for reconstruction in year 2005 while the interchange at STH 47 located 1.5 miles east of CTH A is currently being designed by WisDOT District staff and is scheduled for construction in year 2003.
+The STH 15/CTH OO interchange with USH 41 located 1.5 miles west of CTH A was constructed in 1998.